Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Round
 ^^^^^
 Each round represents one iteration of the training loop in the federated setting.
 For example, in a centralized federated learning strategy, a round consist of:

-Initialize the same model (architecture and initial weights) on each training organization Each training organization locally trains the model on its own data and calculates the weight updates to send to the aggregator (and sometimes other statistics depending on the strategy).
+* Initialize the same model (architecture and initial weights) on each training organization.
+* Each training organization locally trains the model on its own data and calculates the weight updates to send to the aggregator (and sometimes other statistics depending on the strategy).
-The training organizations send the weight updates to the aggregator organization The weight updates are aggregated by the aggregator organization The aggregated organization send the aggregated updates to the training organizations The training organizations update their model with the aggregated updates.
+* The training organizations send the weight updates to the aggregator organization.
+* The weight updates are aggregated by the aggregator organization.
+* The aggregated organization send the aggregated updates to the training organizations.
+* The training organizations update their model with the aggregated updates.